nancologist/ReactNative/README.md

 ___

 ## 4.29.
 Building a Custom Button Component
+We want to have a unified button for both Android and iOS
+___

 ## 4.29.
 Adding Icons
 ## 4.30.
 Exploring UI Libraries
 ## 4.31.
 Managing Past Guesses as a List